On this path effort never goes to waste, and there is no failure.

 Becoming a mother gave me a new perspective on self-practice.
 As I lost the luxury of organising my time so that I had a good hour or two for self-practice per day, I gained the freedom that comes with adaptability.

 I am now content with fitting self-practice in when I can and for the length of time that is available.
-This may mean any of the following: half an hour of asana, three minutes of meditation, a guided yoga nidra or a short restorative practice in the early evening.
-And I'll do it anywhere - at a venue before teaching a class or wherever I'm staying when travelling, indoors or outdoors, with or without a yoga mat.
+This may mean any of the following: half an hour of asana, three minutes of meditation, a guided yoga nidra or a short restorative practice in the early evening, or taking elements of my practice at different times of day, in digestible chunks.
+And I'll do this anywhere - at a venue before teaching a class or wherever I'm staying when travelling, indoors or outdoors, with or without a yoga mat.
 If you work in an office, even a few minutes for some tension-relieving stretches or focusing inwards is beneficial.

 Self-practice gives us the precious option of any time, any place.
 Over time, it becomes easier and easier to tap into that focus and feeling of being grounded and centred.
 For example, if we meditate consistently for just a few minutes over a long period of time, simply visualising ourselves in meditation is enough to bring the same feeling of peacefulness.